medialab/minet/docs/cli.md

 Instagram user-followers
 ========================

-Scrape Instagram followers with a given username.
+Scrape Instagram followers with a given username or user url.
 On verified accounts, you may be unable to get all of them.

 This requires to be logged in to an Instagram account, so